 Do I need immunisations?
 We always recommend you consider the current Travel advice via the NHS Travel Service https://www.fitfortravel.nhs.uk/destinations/asia-east/nepal

-What do I need to pay for and arrange seperately? - International Flights to Kathmandu - Your International Visa for Entry into Nepal - Your Kit & Luggage - Travel Insurance - Travel Immunisations - Additional Nights in Kathmandu (Optional for sightseeing)
+What do I need to pay for and arrange seperately? - International Flights to Kathmandu - Your International Visa for Entry into Nepal - Your Kit - Travel Insurance - Travel Immunisations - Additional Nights in Kathmandu (Optional for sightseeing) - Meals & Tips

 What Kit & Luggage will I need?
 A comprehensive 'bag by bag' kit list is provided but generally you will require: - Your main Kit Bag which will be carried by your Porter along the route. - Your Day Pack in which you will carry essential and valuable items along the route. - An additional bag which can be left at the Kathmandu Hotel with fresh clothes and toiletries for your return

 What standard is the accommodation, showers and toilets on the Trek?
 Your accommodation will mainly be in the many Tea Houses that are scattered along the length of the trail.
 Although fairly basic they are all very comfortable with beds and additional bedding if required.
-Rooms are on a shared basis unless you pay for single occupancy in advance (please enquire for prices).
-Bathrooms and showers are basic, especially farther up the mountain but are generally clean and convinient.
+Rooms are on a shared basis unless you pay for single occupancy in advance (please enquire for prices and availability.
+Bathrooms and showers are basic, especially further up the mountain but are generally clean and convinient.

 What about travel documents and requirements such as Visa and Insurance?
 We always recommend you take out comprehensive Travel Insurance.
 We have good personal experience of using TrueTraveller https://www.truetraveller.com/trekking-insurance You are required to have a Credit Card with a minimum of $700 US Dollars in case a Helicopter is required for emergencies or unforseen circumstances.
 Check that your policy has provision for a Helicopter An International Visa is required for entry into Nepal - you precomplete the form and then submit and pay on arrival at Kathmandu Airport https://immigration.gov.np/ A Full International Passport is required with a minimum of 6 months left on it from the date of your departure This expedition is only open to those aged 18 and above.